-Pearl Jam’s Eddie Vedder and Bruce Springsteen are two of the most revered names in the world of music thanks to the incredible music that they have forged over recent decades, so when the two iconic figures shared the stage in 2004 it was a moment for the history books.
+Pearl Jam’s Eddie Vedder and Bruce Springsteen are two of the most revered names in the world of music.
+Thanks to the incredible material that they have both forged over recent decades, the two singers have become two of the biggest names in American music.
+With that in mind, when the two iconic figures shared the stage in 2004 it was a moment for the history books.

-The tour was originally only planned to focus only on the five crucial swing states of Pennsylvania, Ohio, Michigan, Minnesota, Florida and Washington, D.C. which looked set to be the most decisive areas in the election.
+The tour was meticulously planned and had originally only planned to focus only on the five crucial swing states of Pennsylvania, Ohio, Michigan, Minnesota, Florida and Washington, D.C. which looked set to be the most decisive areas in the election.
 However, in the final weeks, it seemed New Jersey may just be as vital a location to target for the Democrats which led to another leg being added.

-Bruce Springsteen made it his mission to make sure that there was a New Jersey leg, he later recalled: “I glanced over the front page of the morning paper and it says: ‘Election race tightens up in New Jersey,’” he said.
+Bruce Springsteen made it his mission to make sure that there was a New Jersey leg of the tour too, he later recalled: “I glanced over the front page of the morning paper and it says: ‘Election race tightens up in New Jersey,’” he said.
 “The first thought that came to my mind, of course, was, ‘Great God almighty!’
 The second thought was, ‘What the bejesus!’
 The third thought was, ‘Get me to the Meadowlands now!’”

 They then added a final date to the run of shows, one arriving on 13th October at East Rutherford’s Continental Airlines Arena.
 The performance saw Springsteen headline for a very special homecoming alongside a stripped-back set from Vedder, Jackson Browne, James Fogerty as well as a performance from E-Street member and The Boss’ better half Patti Scialfa.

-Throughout the show, Springsteen encouraged the crowd to get behind John Kerry’s campaign and at one point stated: “If you’re swinging, if you’re swinging, if you’re sweeping if you’re swooping, if you’re switching, if you just can’t decide, if you wanna be even temporarily released from the burdens of the Republicanism, you can be saved right now,” he said.
+Throughout the show, Springsteen encouraged the crowd to get behind John Kerry’s campaign and at one point stated to his adoring fans: “If you’re swinging, if you’re swinging, if you’re sweeping if you’re swooping, if you’re switching, if you just can’t decide, if you wanna be even temporarily released from the burdens of the Republicanism, you can be saved right now,” he said.
 “Do I have a volunteer?
 Ladies and gentlemen, I need your help, I need a minute to close our eyes and say Haliburton three times real fast.”